tannerdolby/eleventy-plugin-metagen/README.md

 - [Twitter Card](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/markup)

 ## TODO
-- [ ] Figure out how to use template variables as parameters to the shortcode, I tried pairedShortCode but need to investigate more.
+- [ ] Add support for template variables as arguments to the shortcode.

 ## Limitations
 Currently the biggest limitation of this plugin is the fact that the parameters passed into the shortcode `metagen` will have to be user input strings.
 Passing template variables such as `{{ var }}` as parameters to `metagen` is not yet supported.
 If you want to use data from eleventy front matter data, global data and things like `{{ page.url }}`.
 You must wait until its supported.